-FTP, SFTP, FTPS, HTTPS, AS2… the many options for transferring files can make it confusing to answer the question that matters—what is the best way to secure your company’s data during transfer?
-This blog post is an introduction to the differences between the two mainstream secure FTP protocols, SFTP and FTPS, and which is the best choice to protect your file transfers.
+FTP, SFTP, FTPS, HTTPS, AS2… The many options for transferring files can make it confusing to answer the question that matters—what is the best way to secure your company’s data during transfer?
+Use this article as an introduction to the differences between two mainstream secure FTP protocols, SFTP and FTPS, and which is the best choice to protect your file transfers.

 FTP is a popular file transfer method that has been around longer than the world wide web—and it hasn’t changed much since it’s invention.
 Back then, it was usually assumed that internet activity was not malicious, so FTP wasn’t created with features to deal with the kind of cybersecurity threats we now see in the news every day.

 FTP exchanges data using two separate channels known as the command channel and data channel.
 With FTP, both channels are unencrypted, leaving any data sent over these channels vulnerable to being intercepted and read.

 Even if a man-in-the-middle attack is a risk that you are personally willing to take, industry regulations such as PCI DSS, HIPAA, and others require data transfers to be encrypted.
 Unfortunately, despite escalating security risks and the high cost of non-compliance, FTP is actually growing in popularity.

 We highly recommend you avoid the basic FTP protocol and choose a more secure option.

 Concern about internet security grew during the 1990s.
 In response, Netscape created the Secure Sockets Layer (SSL, now known as TLS) protocol to protect communications over a network.
 SSL was applied to FTP to create FTPS.
 Like FTP, FTPS uses two connections: a command channel and a data channel.
 You can choose to encrypt both connections or only the data channel.